 When you have issues connecting your iPhone to WiFi networks, the first thing to do is turn Wi-Fi off and back on.
 Toggling Wi-Fi off and back on can usually fix minor software issues.

 Open Settings and tap on Wi-Fi.
 Tap the switch at the top of the screen next Wi-Fi to turn it off.
 Tap the switch a second time to turn Wi-Fi back on.
 You’ll know Wi-Fi is on when the switch is green.

 Another way to fix a potential software glitch is by restarting your iPhone.
 All of the programs running on your iPhone will shut down naturally, then get a fresh start when your turn your iPhone back on.

-To turn off an iPhone 8 or earlier, press and hold the power button until “slide to power off” appears on the screen.
-If you have an iPhone X, press and hold down the side button and either volume button.
+To turn off an iPhone without Face ID, press and hold the power button until “slide to power off” appears on the screen.
+If you have an iPhone with Face ID, press and hold down the side button and either volume button.

 Then, swipe the red power icon icon left-to-right to shut down your iPhone.
-Wait a couple of seconds, then press and hold the power button (iPhone 8 or earlier) or the side button (iPhone X) to turn your iPhone back on.
+Wait a couple of seconds, then press and hold the power button (iPhones without Face ID) or the side button (iPhones with Face ID) to turn your iPhone back on.